-The griddle can be lightly brushed with cooking oil before use.
+The griddle can be lightly brushed with cooking oil before use (Fig.2-13).
+Light the hotplate burners.
+Adjust the flame heights to suit.

 Preheat the griddle for a maximum of 5 minutes before adding food.
 Leaving it longer may cause damage.
+Turn the control knob towards the low position, marked with the small flame symbol, to reduce the burner flames.